cloudfoundry/korifi/README.md

 ```

 ## Configure cf-k8s-controllers
-Configuration file for cf-k8s-controllers is at `config/base/controllersconfig/cf_k8s_controllers_k8s.yaml`
+Configuration file for cf-k8s-controllers is at `controllers/config/base/controllersconfig/cf_k8s_controllers_k8s.yaml`

+### Configure kpack

+Edit the configuration file
-Note: Edit this file and set the `kpackImageTag` to be the registry location you want for storing the images.
+- (required) set the `kpackImageTag` to be the registry location you want for storing the images.
+- (optional) set the `clusterBuilderName`, if you want to use a different cluster builder with kpack.

 ### Configure Workload Ingress TLS Certificate Secret
 Generate a self-signed certificate.
 If you are using openssl, or libressl v3.1.0 or later: